 It is important to use a combination of programmatic targeting, geo-location, machine learning, predictive modeling and re-targeting to deliver content to consumers during their digital journey to help them make more informed and confident purchases.

-To conclude, as more and more of the world head towards digital video consumption, delivering personalization to individuals at scale requires a combination of the right data and the right technology.
+as more and more of the world head towards digital video consumption, delivering personalization to individuals at scale requires a combination of the right data and the right technology.
 Which is why marketers need to have the right data, cross-device capabilities, personalized messaging and proper measurement tools.

 It needs to be no longer than 2 minutes with the first 5-10 seconds being critical.
 So, what message can you deliver in that time, and how in that brief moment can you make people want to see more?
 Try putting the most important information upfront.